Desert Forensics - Part Two

 Key:

-- Purple dots: Adds two craters within west Saharan crater cone
+• Purple dots: Two more craters within the west Saharan crater cone

 Saharan motorcyclists say:

-- The craters you've mentioned (coloured red on the map above) fall - or fell - in a narrow cone rather than a line.
+• The craters coloured red on the map above fall - or fell - in a narrow cone, not a line.

-- After passing Aouelloul Crater you pass Agheir Crater (also coloured purple).
+• After passing Aouelloul Crater you will eventually pass Agheir Crater (also coloured purple).

-If you want to ride the line, someone helpfully created this zoomable map of it on Google Maps.
+If you want to ride the line - or the cone - someone helpfully created this zoomable map of it on Google Maps.

 Locations of west Saharan craters.